signum-network/phoenix/web/angular-wallet/README.md

 Running a full node strengthens the network and adds security.
 Running a full node allows one to verify transactions without trusting any third parties.
 To run a full node:

-1. Download and configure the [Burst Reference Software (BRS)](https://github.com/burst-apps-team/burstcoin/releases).
+1. Download and configure the [Signum Node](https://github.com/signum-network/signum-core/releases).

 2. Install Phoenix from source.